audreycluo/InDesign_Tutorial/README.md

 ## 2. Set Up Your First InDesign Document
 I typically make one InDesign document for each multi-panel figure.
 After opening up InDesign, click "New File".
 You can choose your document size, which will depend on how big you want to figure to be.
 Nature, for example, suggests preparing figures to fit PDF page size: 210 x 276 mm.
 We will work with this figure size in this tutorial.

-Toggle your units to "mm", and enter your figure width and height.
+Toggle your units to "mm", and enter your figure width and height. <br>
 <img src="./images/DocSetup.jpg" height="500"/>

 Click "Create", and voilà!
 You now have a brand new document where you can build your figure.